froukje/ml-ops-zoomcamp/07-project/README.md

 A. Tsanas, 'Accurate telemonitoring of Parkinsonâs disease symptom severity using nonlinear speech signal processing and statistical machine learning', D.Phil. thesis, University of Oxford, 2012

+## Quickstart

+To run the web-app the follwing steps are necessary:
+* Train and save model
+	* create environment
+	* activate environment
+	* prefect deployment create prefect-deploy.py (or without deployment ...)
+	* the best model is saved in model reistry
+* Run web app
+	* create docker image
+	* run docker-compose up

 ## Repository Structure

-**data-exploration.ipynb:** Notebook containing data exploration
+**```data-exploration.ipynb```:** Notebook containing data exploration

 **Note:** The individual steps of the project are stored in individual files, to be able to run the tasks individually (e.g. do only  model training without orchestration).
 This is only done for the project to see how my working steps were and not necessary.
-In the end everything is stored together in the file ```training.py```.

-**training.py:** Data preparation and Model training
+**```training.py```:** Data preparation and Model training
 * Model used: XGBoost for Regression
-* Environment
+* Environment:
 	* The needed packages are saved in project-env.yml and can be converted into a conda environment using ```conda env create --name project-env --file=project-env.yml```
 	* Activate the environment with ```conda activate project-env```
 * Start the Server